rangle/ngCourse2/handout/09-routing.md

 ***Routing with lazy-loading of components***

-To lazy load the component and deffer the initalization till the component is loaded.
+To lazy load the component and defer the initalization till the component is loaded.
 For that angular 2 provides AsyncRoute route.
 We define the route in route config as shown below.

 ```javascript
 new AsyncRoute({